Glossary of Terms and Phrases

 Financial Aid: Payment of funds provided to an individual (or a payment in kind of tangible or intangible property to the student) which is conditioned on the student's attendance at a community college.

-Freshman Status: Students who have completed less than
+Freshman Status: Students who have completed less than 30 semester units.

 General Education Certification: The process by which CSU general education and IGETC courses are certified as being completed so students are not held to lower division requirements of the individual CSU or UC campus.
 Some Private and Out-of-State universities accept full CSUGE or IGETC certification in lieu of their own general education requirements - please check with each individual campus.
 Students must apply for certification through the Admissions and Records Office on their final transcripts.